beyond9thousand/dotfiles/.github/README.md

 </div>

-:warning: 'taskbar' setup is in the midst of being migrated to eww.
-In the mean time, you will find my polybar config located in [`$HOME/.config/not_in_use/`](https://github.com/beyond9thousand/dotfiles/tree/master/.config/not_in_use/polybar) Sorry for the inconvenience caused

 # beyond9thousand dotfiles

 You are expected to have a basic understanding of the unix system.
 If you are new to linux, please visit [here](https://linuxjourney.com/lesson/the-shell) or look for similar resources online.
 Do **NOT** proceed